Euratlas: Geo-referenced historical data

 Initially, the European maps by century were developed as vector maps.
 From 2006 on, they have been converted to a geographic information system (GIS) database, enabling geo-referenced data capabilities.
 The map information is distributed in several layers: physical (geography information layer); political information layer (supranational entities, sovereign states, administrative divisions, dependent states and autonomous peoples); and special layers for cities and uncertain borders.
 The software database also contains much non-geographical information about political relationships between the various kinds of territories.

 Map projection

 Euratlas History Maps uses a Mercator projection, with the center in Europe.
 The maps include the North-African coast and the Near-East, offering a complete view of the Mediterranean Basin.
-The European Russia plains are shown, but not Scandinavia, specially Finland, which is cropped off the map view.
+The European Russia plains are shown, but not Scandinavia, especially Finland, which is cropped off the map view.